How do I know if I have a Varicocele?

-- Infertility: Varicoceles may elevate the the local temperature in or around the testicle, affecting the formation of sperm, its ability to move, and function.
+- Infertility: Varicoceles may elevate the the local temperature in or around the testicle, affecting the formation of sperm, its ability to move, and its ability to function.

 Diagnosing a Varicocele

 What should you expect when you go to your doctor with symptoms of a varicocele?
 Your healthcare provider will likely conduct a physical exam.
 He or she will examine the area.
 The inspection may turn up a mass above your testicle.
-If it is a varicocele, it will not be tender and feel like a bag of worms.
-If it’s size is large enough, your healthcare provider will likely be able to feel it.
+A varicocele will not be tender but may feel like a bag of worms.
+If its size is large enough, your healthcare provider will likely be able to feel it.

 If he or she can not find it easily, your healthcare provider may ask you to stand up, hold in a deep breath and bear down (also called the Valsalva maneuver).
 This will help your doctor to detect any abnormal enlargement of the veins.

 If your doctor’s exam is not conclusive, he or she might order an imaging test, most likely a scrotal ultrasound.
-This imaging technique uses high-frequency sound waves to create a precise picture of tissue within your body.
+Ultrasound imaging techniques use high-frequency sound waves to create a precise picture of tissue within your body.
 This should help narrow down the possible causes of your condition and hopefully rule out any more serious reasons for your symptoms.
 Depending on the results, some further imaging testing might be recommended to eliminate the possibility of other causes for the varicocele, such as a dangerous tumor pressing on the spermatic vein.
 The treating physician is usually a Urologist.

 Treating a Varicocele

 Not all varicoceles need treatment.
 Many men live with varicoceles without any symptoms.
-They are able to father a children and do not feel any discomfort.
-However, if your varicocele is causing you pain or any of the other following conditions you should consider treatment.
-You may want to undergo varicocele repair by a Urologist if you are experiencing:
+They are able to father children and do not feel any discomfort.
+However, if your varicocele is causing you pain, or any of the following conditions, you should consider treatment.

 - infertility (inability to father a child) or